-- Electrolysers are included as variable loads, which consume electricity to produce hydrogen for domestic use and/or export. - Additional transmission options are considered to deliver renewable generation to these load sources if necessary. - Hydrogen-fuelled generation technologies are considered in generation build decisions.
+- Electrolysers are included as variable loads, which consume electricity to produce hydrogen for domestic use and/or export. - Green Domestic manufacturing that utilises hydrogen, such as green steel production, which adds to hydrogen demand and requires additional inflexible electricity consumption. - Ammonia production for hydrogen export, which adds additional inflexible electricity consumption. - Additional transmission options are considered to deliver renewable generation to these load sources if necessary. - Hydrogen-fuelled generation technologies are considered in generation build decisions.